drshahizan/HPDP/2425/assignment/A2/bdm/n&t/big_data.md

 * Efficient **big data handling** isn't just about raw computing power — it’s about **strategy and technique**.
 * Understanding the **trade-offs between memory, speed, and completeness** is key when dealing with large datasets.
 * I gained hands-on experience with **chunking, data type optimization, and sampling**, all of which are essential techniques for real-world data engineering and analytics.
-* Even without advanced tools like Dask or Spark, **plain pandas** combined with good practices can handle surprisingly large files.
+* Even without advanced tools like Dask or Polar, **plain pandas** combined with good practices can handle surprisingly large files.